motopress/mphb-divi/readme.txt

 == Description ==

-Are you building your WordPress property rental website with the renowned Divi theme?
+Are you building your WordPress hotel booking website with the renowned Divi theme?
 Do you plan on implementing a scalable property management & booking system with the expert MotoPress [WordPress Hotel Booking plugin](https://motopress.com/products/hotel-booking/?utm_source=divi-hb-integration&utm_medium=pro-link-in-description)?

 Then install this super lightweight utility to benefit from this duo!
 It removes customization limitations that appear when using Hotel Booking with Divi.
 This joint plugin is designed to help you tweak the styling and content generated with the Hotel Booking plugin via a familiar and user-friendly Divi Builder interface.